-SGSS is set apart by its high quality, innovative range, available from platforms across Europe, providing clients with optimum security portfolio monitoring through a single supplier.
+SGSS is characterized by its high quality and innovative range of products and services, available from platforms across Europe, providing clients with optimum security portfolio monitoring through a single supplier.

-2008 was the year of the biggest portfolio migration ever seen in Europe, with the consolidation of fund management, custody, OTC pricing, liquidity management and Pioneer Investment fund transfer agency activities.
+In 2008, the biggest portfolio migration ever seen in Europe was concluded, with the consolidation of fund management, custody, OTC pricing, liquidity management and Pioneer Investment fund transfer agency activities.
 This represented 136 funds covering 626 equity classes and totaling more than EUR 75 billion of assets under administration.